EllieZhangy/Classify-Images-as-Dogs-or-Cats/README.md

 # Classify-Images-as-Dogs-or-Cats

 **The project involves a combination of custom CNN architecture and transfer learning techniques, including feature extraction (with different pretrained models) and fine-tuning, to develop a deep learning solution for the dogs and cats image classification task.**
+**(More details in the code and pdf file for presentation, model weights are stored in the json file.)**

 ## Data
 854.51MB Image Data from Kaggle